alexanderpp/sentiment-analysis/README.md

 ```
 "This is sentence number one."
-"This is the second sentence."
+"This sentence is the second sentence."
 ```

 Now that we have our samples we can create our bag of words, which looks like this: